Declaration of Compliance | Aviva Business

-In order to do this, you’ll need to complete a declaration of compliance, which will need to be submitted within five months of your staging date.
+In order to do this, you’ll need to complete a declaration of compliance, which will need to be submitted within five months of your duties start date.
 If you fail to complete a declaration of compliance within this timeframe, you could be fined since The Pensions Regulator won’t be aware that you have completed your auto enrolment duties – and it’s one of your legal duties to let them know.

 PAYE references and letter codes

 In order to complete your declaration of compliance, you’ll need the letter code provided by The Pensions Regulator and your PAYE reference.
 The letter code is a 10 digit reference number beginning with the number one, which you can find on all correspondence that you’ve received from The Pensions Regulator.

 Your PAYE reference should also be featured on any correspondence from The Pensions Regulator, as well as on the letter you received from HMRC when you first registered as an employer and on your payroll software.

 The Pensions Regulator provides a complete list of the information that you’re required to give (PDF 0.54MB)

 If you’re a new employer from October 2017, your auto enrolment duties will begin on the same date as your PAYE duties and you will be referred to as your duties start date.
 If you created a business between April 2012 and September 2017, you will have been issued with a staging date.
 Depending on when your business was set up, you will need to complete a declaration of compliance five months from your duties start date or your staging date.

 Although it’s a good idea to start filling in your declaration of compliance before your auto-enrolment duties begin, it can only be fully completed after your duties begin, because you’ll need to give The Pension Regulator an accurate picture of every single person in your employment on the day they start.